ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-us.md

 >
 > Be careful, the `SealedSecret` and `Secret` resources must have the same namespace and name.
 This is a feature to prevent other users on the same cluster from re-using your sealed secrets.

-After the `SealedSecret` creation, the `sealed-secrets-controller` have created automatically a Kubernetes Secret.
+After the `SealedSecret` creation, the `sealed-secrets-controller` has created automatically a Kubernetes Secret.

 You can check their existance with the following command: